eggressive/aexivscanner/README.md

 A live-updating Discounted Cash Flow (DCF) scanner for AEX (Amsterdam Exchange) stocks that pulls data from Yahoo Finance API, calculates valuations, and ranks stocks by undervaluation.

+## Recent Refactoring

+The codebase has been refactored to use a single source of truth for ticker symbols:

+- **amsterdam_aex_tickers.csv** is now the primary source of ticker data
+- **tickers.json** serves as a backup when the CSV is unavailable
+- All components now share the same ticker data source
+- Special case handling for problematic tickers has been implemented

 ## Features

-- Pulls real-time stock data from Yahoo Finance API
+- Pulls real-time stock data from Euronext website
 - Uses stored fair value estimates per stock
 - Calculates key metrics:
   - Market Cap